 - A great list of Classical Japanese tanka poems

 - A book of Classical Korean poetry that includes examples of sijo and kasa poems

 - A book of Classical Korean kasa poems written in English and Korean

-(1+ Paragraphs) Then, in a final paragraph in this post, I’d like you to reflect on some of the cultural values that you see being communicated by some of these poems that you’ve read.
+(1+ Paragraph) Then, in one or more final paragraphs, I’d like you to reflect on some of the cultural values that you see being communicated by the poem you choose.
 My hope is that we will discover that even though these three countries have stark distinctions in their development, there are certain values – tied no doubt to history, religion, and culture – that seem to unite them together.
 These reflections will serve as an effective introduction to our East Asian unit theme!